fallerd/PAL-Parser/README.md

 # PAL-Parser
-Parser for an imaginary assembly language
+Parser for an imaginary assembly language that doesn't use regex